 You may be finished and satisfied after a single consultation.
 Or you may want to work with your therapist for many years in a process of continual development and creative exploration.
 You might move out of state, start a new relationship or end one, or have an unexpected life event that interrupts therapy, resolves your issues in a surprising way, or plunges you into a new level of deeper work.
 So one answer to this question is that therapy should take as long as it serves you.
 And no longer.

-If you have out-of-network benefits, you may be able to submit our statements with a claim to get reimbursement from your insurance company.
-On the other hand, we don’t contract with insurance companies or directly bill them.
-Insurance companies can be detrimental to the process of therapy by abruptly cutting off treatment, pressuring us to provide certain kinds of treatment, and ‘playing games’ with payment.
-There are also instances when client confidentiality or obtaining other kinds of insurance can be compromised when health insurance is used to pay for therapy (including difficulty getting disability, long-term care, or malpractice insurance after receiving a psychiatric diagnosis).
-To practice psychotherapy at insurance rates, we would be so burnt out and have to see such a large number of clients that it would erode the quality of the therapy.
+For regular PPO/POS health insurance: If you have out-of-network benefits, you may be able to submit our statements with a claim to get reimbursement from your insurance company.
+However, we don’t directly contract with insurance companies or bill them.
+Insurance companies can be detrimental to the process of therapy by abruptly cutting off treatment, pressuring us to provide certain kinds of treatment, and denying or delaying payment.
+There are also instances when client confidentiality or obtaining other kinds of insurance can be compromised when health insurance is used to pay for therapy (including difficulty getting disability, long-term care, life, or malpractice insurance after receiving a psychiatric diagnosis).
+And, to practice psychotherapy at insurance rates, we would be so burnt out and have to see such a large number of clients that it would erode the quality of the therapy we provide.

 Please also keep in mind that on rare occasions insurance companies ask us for an “outpatient treatment report” or other clinical information about your treatment.
 We will not provide this private health information as a matter of policy.
 If you have requested it, we are happy to provide a diagnosis, dates of service, and all charges on the statement, but will not divulge more detail than that about our clients unless you insist (please see our privacy page for detailed information about this).
 Please check with your insurance company about whether they require this information.